Have You Experienced Age Discrimination at Work?

 Damages Not Covered by ADEA

 While you may be eligible for many different damages under the ADEA, it does not cover certain types of damages.
 These include pain and suffering and emotional distress, as well as other similar damages.
 In regards to punitive damages, these are also not available under ADEA, except for any liquidated damages the court may order your employer to pay.
 To ensure you are able to sue for all damages to which you are entitled, rely on the knowledgeable advice of our workplace age discrimination attorneys.

 Suing Under State Law

 While the majority of the damages you receive will be based on ADEA guidelines, state law also offers you the possibility of receiving additional damages.
 For example, even though the ADEA does not allow for compensation related to pain and suffering, emotional distress, and punitive damages, state laws often are not as restrictive and tend to not follow the same rules as federal law.
-Since this will be a critical question you have when deciding do I need a lawyer for age discrimination in Los Angeles, learn about all available options by meeting with attorneys at Mann Elias.

 If you have been a faithful and hard-working employee for many years but now find yourself being tossed aside by your employer simply due to your age, don't allow this to happen.
 To learn more about the essential elements of an age discrimination lawsuit and whether or not you have a valid case, consult immediately with Mann Elias.